Environmental stewardship: Types of environmental stewardship

-Resilience-based ecosystem stewardship emphasizes resilience as an integral feature of responding to and interacting with the environment in a constantly changing world.
+Resilience-based ecosystem stewardship is a type of environmental stewardship that emphasizes ecological resilience as an integral feature of responding to and interacting with the environment in a constantly changing world.
 Resilience refers to the ability of a system to recover from disturbance and return to its basic function and structure.
 For example, ecosystems do not serve as singular resources but rather are function-dependent in providing an array of ecosystem services.
 Additionally, this type of stewardship recognizes resource managers and management systems as influential and informed participants in the natural systems that are serviced by humans.
+Resilience-based ecosystem stewardship actions aim to prepare an ecosystem for expected stress and disasters by proactively building up its resilience so that it can successfully recover when it does face those anticipated stressor events.
+This is different than risk management which is focused on preventing or minimizing the risk of disaster from happening in the first place.
+In agriculture, this form of stewardship could look like the breeding of more drought resistant crops out of the expectation that climate change will worsen and lead to more severe droughts in the future.
+Additionally, maintaining high biodiversity is crucial in fostering ecosystem resilience, therefore efforts that revolve around protecting species biodiversity through the creation of protected areas, such as National Parks or Marine Protected Areas (MPAs), would also be considered resilience-based ecosystem stewardship.